Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/modules.md

 ![](/_images/doc2/Modules/doc2_dasboard_settings.png)

-There you will find the menu item "Modules", open it.
+There you will find the menu item `Module`, open it.

 ![](/_images/doc2/Modules/doc2_settings_module.png)